deepak108-sudo/node/Day09/middleware error handling.md

 - app.use() handle all http method .get,post,delete,patch

+- I have placed just above the /admin so that it match and .use take then process the request first then forward.

 Authentication: Process of verifying the identity of a user or system to confirm that they are who they claim to be. **who are you**

 Authorization: What the power to do.